 It closed twenty years ago, but the Rat’s rollicking reverb echoes on: Remembering Boston’s landmark rock club (for The Boston Globe Magazine)

-The Unwavering Gaze: Fabritius and Donna Tartt’s “The Goldfinch”
+The Unwavering Gaze: Fabritius and Donna Tartt’s “The Goldfinch” (for the Arts Fuse)

 With friends like these…: A writeup of the online Readerville